 Often in legends, saints are portrayed as if they were born perfect and holy.
 Today we see Saints differently, and especially Saint Rita.
 She was searching her whole life long, a searching driven by her yearning for God.
 It was like a red thread running through her life, connecting it and giving it meaning.
-Saint Rita embodied Saint Augustine’s insight that opinion
+Saint Rita embodied Saint Augustine’s insight.

 “Our hearts are restless, Lord, until they rest in You.”

 How do you discover and recognize your vocation and calling?

 One way is to prayerfully reflect, like St. Rita, on what type of life is attracting you.
 Do you feel like you want to be part of, and contribute to, a community of Catholic women religious?
 Do you feel the need for daily individual and community prayer?
 Do you feel you want to serve and assist families and the elderly?

 Like St. Monica, have you learned both patience and trust in God’s goodness and Providence, even in the challenges of your life?

 Like St. Augustine, do you have a heart yearning to ‘rest in God’?

 Like St. Rita, do you feel a powerful attraction to God?